What is Safety Culture in Aviation SMS

-The last thing you need to have a solid understanding of before you start improving safety culture is what effective safety culture actually looks like.
+The last thing you need to firmly understand before starting to improve safety culture is what effective safety culture actually looks like.
 If you don't know this, you don't know what you are improving towards.

 Here are some signs of an effective safety culture: